aclap-dev/vdhcoapp/README.md

 At this point, the app should be recognised within your browser.

-You can check in the Video DownloadHelper add-on setting:
+You can check in the Video DownloadHelper add-on settings:

 ![settings](./assets/instruction1.png "Settings")
 ![app check](./assets/instruction2.png "App check")